Latest Australian Open News

 Champion at the French Open in 2018 and Wimbledon in 2019, Halep made a memorable run to the Australian Open final in 2018, beating Angelique Kerber in a semifinal thriller before falling just short to Caroline Wozniacki in a gruelling final which saw the Romanian hospitalized due to dehydration.

-Austria’s Thiem has been a consistent performer at the French Open in recent years, making the semifinals in 2016-17 and finishing runner-up to Rafael Nadal in 2018-19, but has never made the quarterfinals at the Australian Open.
+Austria’s Thiem has been a consistent performer at the French Open in recent years, making the semifinals in 2016-17 and finishing runner-up to Rafael Nadal in 2018-19, but had never made the quarterfinals at the Australian Open before a memorable run to the final in 2020.

 However, Thiem made huge strides on hard courts in 2019 as he won his maiden Masters 1000 Series title at Indian Wells, defeating Federer in the final; claimed 500-level titles in Beijing and Vienna; and finished the year by reaching the final of the Nitto ATP Finals.